 In the maintenance stage, individual has maintained healthy life style change for over 6 mo. and is trying to prevent relapse.
 In the termination stage, individual has zero temptation to return to unhealthy behavior & 100% self-efficacy for maintaining healthy lifestyle (Boston University School of Public Health, 2013).

 Conceptual Framework Figure 1 illustrates the process used by the researchers in conducting the study.
 The upper box represents the theories/model where the study is anchored.The first box represents the demographic profile of the Accounting students which is the independent variable of the study.
 Independent variables are: (1) age; (2) Gender; (3) year level; and (4) types of student.
 The next box represents the dependent variable which is the activities pursued by the accountancy students such as exercise, sports, gym workout, and diet.
-After the information have been analyzed, appropriate institutional program is expected to be formulated to enhance the physical fitness of the students.
+After the information have been analyzed, appropriate institutional program is expected to be formulated to enhance the physical fitness of the students.Figure 1.

-It also includes a presentation on the research design, the respondents, instruments used, data gathering procedures and statistical tool used in data analysis.
+Conceptual Framework of the Study Theories •Stimulus-Response Theory (1957) •Transtheoretical Model (1983) Demographic Profile a) Age b) Gender c) Year level d) Types of students Physical Fitness pursued by accountancy students in terms of: •Exercise •Sports •Gym work out •Diet Proposed Institutional Programs to Enhance the Physical Fitness Activities of Accountancy Students CHAPTER 2 Method This chapter presents the methods used by the researchers in data gathering and in analysis.It also includes a presentation on the research design, the respondents, instruments used, data gathering procedures and statistical tool used in data analysis.
 Research Design This study employed descriptive method in analyzing, interpreting, and reporting the information concerning the engagement of accounting students regarding Physical Fitness activities.
 The researchers intend to use this design to obtain first-hand information from the source so as to formulate conclusions and recommendations for the research study.
 According to Trochim (2006), descriptive statistics are used to describe the basic features of the data in a study.They provide simple summaries about the sample and the measures.
 Together with simple graphics analysis, they form the basis of virtually every quantitative analysis of data.

 Descriptive Statistics are used to present quantitative descriptions in a manageable form.
 In a research study we may have lots of measures.
 Or we may measure a large number of people on any measure.
 Descriptive statistics help us to simply large amounts of data in a sensible way.
 Each descriptive statistic reduces lots of data into a simpler summary.
 The research flow of the study is presented below.

 Research Environment/Locale The study was conducted in Holy Cross of Davao College, Incorporated, a SEC Registered, Filipino, Catholic, Archdiocesan and Educational Non-Profit, Non-stock Educational Corporation.
 It is located on Sta.
 Ana Avenue, Davao City.
 It is presently supervised by the Roman Catholic Bishop of Davao.
 One of the courses that Holy Cross of Davao College offered is the Bachelor of Science in Accountancy.

 Data to be gathered •Interest and conscious ness of accounting students in exercise, sports, gym work-outs and diet.
 Respondents •Accounting students from 1st year to 4th year in Holy Cross of Davao College Tools to gather data •Survey.Questio nnaire Techniqu es to Analyze •Weight ed mean •T-test •Annova Output of the study •Proposed institutiona l progress to enhance the wellness of accountan cy students Respondents The respondents of the study are students of Holy Cross of Davao College enrolled in the Bachelor of Science in Accountancy.
 The researchers used disproportionate stratified random sampling in selecting the number of sample.

 According to Garson (2012), it is a sampling method wherein the population is first divided into homogeneous groups, also called strata.
 Then, elements from each stratum are selected at random according to the number of sample.Elements are selected equally and the results are weighted according to the stratum? s size in relation to the entire population.
 Table 1 Distribution of respondents Year level Population Number of respondents (sample size) 1 368 50 2 238 50 3 195 50 4 150 50 Total 951 200 Research Environment After a series of brainstorming and reading related materials, the researchers come up with the questionnaire which was approved by the adviser and the validators.
 According to the Business dictionary (n. d. ) it is a list of a research or survey questions asked to respondents, and designed to extract specific information.It serves four basic purposes: to (1) collect the appropriate data, (2) make data comparable and amenable to analysis, (3) minimize bias in formulating and asking question, and (4) to make questions engaging and varied.

 The researchers used the instrument to obtain information needed in this study.
 The questionnaire was divided into two (2) parts.
 The first part is about the demographic profile of the respondents.
 The second part is about the engagement of the respondents in physical fitness activities which were divided in to four sections: a) Exercise; b) Sports; c) Gym Work out; and d).